juju-solutions/layer-cwr/README.md

 following parameters:
   - repo: The github repo of the charm or top layer
   - charm-name: The name of the charm
-  - reference-bundle: Optional charm store URL of a bundle to use to test the given charm (e.g.: `cs:bundle/mediawiki-single`).
+  - reference-bundle: Charm store URL of a bundle to use to test the given charm (e.g.: `cs:bundle/mediawiki-single`).
+    If this is not provided, the charm must set it in its tests.yaml.
   - controller: Name of the controller to use for running the tests

 Should you decide to release a charm after a successful test, you can also